MarlonOtter/E-Ink_Calendar/README.md

 }
 ```

-The App password can be retreived from (remove any spaces):
+The App password can be retreived from (remove any spaces from the password):
 [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)

 This should then send an email with any important information such as: